2015 Portuguese legislative election: Government formation

 On 22 October, President Aníbal Cavaco Silva controversially designated Pedro Passos Coelho to form a new government, which after taking the oath of office had 10 days to submit its programme in Parliament.
 But the PS, BE and CDU had already stated that they would call a motion of rejection to bring down the government.

 On 23 October, the new Assembly of the Republic was opened.
 Eduardo Ferro Rodrigues, a Socialist, was elected as President of the Assembly with the support of the Socialists, the Communists, the Left Bloc and the Greens.
 He received 120 votes against 108 votes for the government's candidate.

 The members of the second Passos Coelho government took the oath of office on 30 October.
-The government programme was to be voted in the Parliament on 10 November.
+The government programme was scheduled to be voted by the Parliament on 10 November.

-Fall of the government
+Fall of the government and appointment of a new one

-The Socialist Party reached agreements with the three other left-wing parties: the Left Bloc, the Communists and the Greens.
+Just before the parliamentary debate and vote on the government's programme, the Socialist Party reached agreements with the three other left-wing parties: the Left Bloc, the Communists and the Greens.
 Those agreements were eventually approved by the national organs of the Socialist Party on 8 November.
-On 10 November, the Portugal Ahead government programme was rejected in a motion of rejection by a vote of 123 to 107 MPs.
+On 10 November, the Portugal Ahead government programme was rejected by Parliament after a motion of rejection was approved by a vote of 123 to 107 MPs, bringing down the government itself:

-On 26 November, a new government was established as a Socialist Party minority government led by António Costa, Socialist Party leader, with the confidence and supply of the Left Bloc, the Communist Party and the Green Party.
+Fourteen days later, on 24 November, President Aníbal Cavaco Silva appointed António Costa, Socialist Party leader, as Prime Minister and a new government was sworn in, on 26 November, as a Socialist Party minority government with the confidence and supply of the Left Bloc, the Communist Party and the Ecologist Party "The Greens".
+On 2 and 3 December 2015, Costa's government programme was debated in the Assembly of the Republic, with PSD/CDS–PP presenting a motion of rejection that was defeated, and Costa's minority government entered into full exercise of its functions: